intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 ### Grove\*

+You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove devices into the Grove Shield.
+Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.

+You need to power the Intel® IoT Platform with the external power adapter that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
+You can also use an external battery, such as a 5V USB battery.

+In addition, you need a breadboard and an extra 5V power supply to provide power to both motors.
+Note: you need a separate battery or power supply for the motors.
+You cannot use the same power supply for both the Intel® IoT Platform and the motors, so you need either 2 batteries or 2 power supplies in total.

 Sensor | Pin
 --- | ---
 Stepper motor controller #1 | Digital pins 4, 5, 6, and 7